apache/trafficcontrol/docs/source/api/v5/regions_id.rst

 Response Structure
 ------------------
-:divisionName: The name of the division which contains this :term:Region
+:divisionName: The name of the :term:Division which contains this :term:Region
-:division:     The integral, unique identifier of the division which contains this :term:Region
+:division:     The integral, unique identifier of the :term:Division which contains this :term:Region
 :id:           An integral, unique identifier for this :term:Region
 :lastUpdated:  The date and time at which this :term:Region was last updated in :rfc:`3339` format